Greyhounds are known for their incredible speed and agility on land but can Greyhounds swim? Could Greyhounds be the Michael Phelps of dog swimmers?

 - GREAT GIFT: Whether you’re looking for an exciting birthday, holiday or a just-because gift for your furbaby, you can’t go wrong with these incredibly fun dog toys.
 Click ‘Add to Cart’ now!
 Please note that our toys are not edible or meant for consumption.

-- Includes squeaker for playtime fun!
+- Includes squeaker for playtime fun

-- Pets should be supervised while playing with toys and all damaged toys should be discarded
+- Pet should be supervised while playing

 Stair-climbing: Encourage your Greyhound to climb stairs as it provides an excellent workout for their leg muscles.
 It’s definitely a great alternative to swimming as well.
 It also helps strengthen their joints and can increase flexibility.
 Start with a few stairs at home and work your way up to more challenging routes.
 But always ensure your Greyhound’s safety when introducing them to new activities.